Loading...

 Compare your retirement pay under the Blended Retirement System (BRS) and High-3 legacy plan.
-Get accurate monthly and annual estimates based on 2025 pay tables.
+Get accurate monthly and annual estimates based on the current DoD pay tables.

 The BRS combines a reduced pension multiplier (2.0%) with automatic and matching TSP contributions up to 5%.
 Ideal for members who may not serve a full 20 years.